HowDoIGitHelp/pckmeasurementtool/README.md

  - references.md is just there to create the section heading
  - if you are just using one file for all just add an new heading "#References"
  - in your '#Abstract' section header, change it to '#Abstract {.unnumbered} so that walay chapter number
+ - to add appendix, create an appendix.tex using pandoc.
+Remove the preamble in appendix.tex and add all used packages in template.latex.
+If you dont do this the appendix will be read in verbatim
  - The template.tex was adapted form [tompollard's phd_thesis_markdown](https://github.com/tompollard/phd_thesis_markdown)